 The general rule of thumb with auto insurance is that you consider your assets and what level of financial risk you are willing to assume.
 Because sports cars tend to have higher-end features, specialty parts and other costly components, you may need more robust coverage to financially protect the vehicle, in the event you are responsible for repairs or damages.
 The following coverages can be considered when purchasing your sports car insurance policy:

-- Collision and comprehensive insurance: these are two of the most important coverages you might need to insure your sports vehicle.
-These protect you financially from the cost of physical damage to your sports car in the event of a covered loss.
+- Collision and comprehensive insurance: These are probably two coverage types you might need to insure your sports vehicle.
+These protect you financially from repair costs for your sports car if it is damaged from a covered loss.
 It also covers damage caused by things outside of a collision, such as natural disaster, fallen objects or theft.

-- Personal injury protection or medical payments insurance: With personal injury protection or medical payments insurance, your insurer will cover the cost of medical expenses for you and your passengers, regardless of who is found to be at-fault.
+- Personal injury protection or medical payments insurance: With personal injury protection or medical payments insurance, your insurer will help cover the cost of medical expenses for you and your passengers, regardless of who is found to be at fault from an accident.

-Outside of the minimum requirements for insurance specified in your state guidelines, there are no specific requirements for sports car coverage that drivers must meet.
+Outside of your state and lender requirements, there are no additional requirements for sports car coverage that drivers must meet.
 Instead, it is up to sports car owners to ensure they have the breadth of coverage necessary for protecting their assets.
-Always consult with your insurance agent to understand what coverages and add-ons are available to help further protect your luxury vehicle.
+Always consult with your insurance agent to understand what coverage limits and add-ons are available to help further protect your luxury vehicle.

 How can you save money on sports car insurance rates?

 Sports car insurance is typically more expensive than a standard economy sedan, however, there are some ways in which drivers can reduce their premiums.
-By taking advantage of available discounts through your insurance carrier, you can secure lower rates without sacrificing your coverage.
-The following are key discounts to watch for when purchasing your sports car insurance policy:
+By taking advantage of available discounts through your insurance carrier, you may be able to secure lower rates without sacrificing your coverage.
+The following are some of the best car insurance discounts to watch for when purchasing your sports car insurance policy:

 - Good driving: Safe driving programs are common with many insurance carriers, providing discounts for those who have avoided traffic violations and accidents for a given period of driving history.
 Other providers allow drivers to install a telematics monitoring device to provide specific savings based on their current driving behaviors.